A thumping for darts world champion - Van Gerwen masters test

-World Championship - A thumping for darts world champion - Van Gerwen masters test
+Darts World Championship in London - A thumping for darts world champion - Van Gerwen masters test

 World darts champion Michael Smith has to retire early from his title defense and will also lose his status as number one in the world.
 The Englishman, nicknamed Bully Boy, suffered a 4-0 defeat against his compatriot Chris Dobey in London.